Training at Home vs. Training at the Gym: What Men and Women Over 40 Actually Need

 Hydrate consistently

-“Exercise alone isn’t enough,” David Paul explains.
+“Exercise alone isn’t enough,” Dave explains.
 “Nutrition and recovery are just as important as your workout setting.”

 Progressive strength routines that adapt to your environment